pierre-vignoles/auto_ml_outliers/README.md

 * First, you have to upload your dataset in a CSV format :
 ![Screen2](https://github.com/pierre-vignoles/auto_ml_outliers/blob/master/img/Screen_2.png)

 * Then, you have to choose the learning mode.
 If your dataset contains the feature to predict, click on __supervised__.
-Otherwise, click on __unsupervised__
+Otherwise, click on __unsupervised__.
 ![Screen3](https://github.com/pierre-vignoles/auto_ml_outliers/blob/master/img/Screen_3.png)

 * If you have chosen the supervised learning, you have to select the feature to predict :